invertsys-accelerator/eks-accelerator/README.md

 ## Upgrade the eks cluster, addons and karpenter

-Please note: perform this upgraded lower to higher environments.
+Please note: perform this upgrade lower to higher environments.

-1. Upgrade EKS cluster and run terraform apply, EKS manaaged node groups will be updated automcatically
+1. Upgrade EKS cluster and run terraform apply, EKS managed node groups will be updated automatically
 2. Upgrade EKS Addons and run teraform apply
 3. Upgrade Karpenter and run terraform apply

-If you want upgrade only eks-manged nodes, updated the eks.tf managed nodes with latest ami and terraform apply.
+If you want upgrade only eks-managed nodes, updated the eks.tf managed nodes with latest ami and terraform apply.
 That will upgrade only eks managed ndoes

 ## Deployment of application Pods